-Parts Of A Female Cannabis Plant – What Are Sinsemilla, Pistils And Calyx?
+Parts Of A Female Cannabis Plant – What Are Sinsemilla, Pistils, And Calyx?

-In fact, buds that are seeded are harsher tasting and of lower quality.
-The part of the female plant called the bract houses the female plant’s reproductive parts.
+The bract is the part of the female plant that houses the female plant’s reproductive parts.
 One of the first signs of a bract is the tiny leaves that appear.
-Bracts are shaped like tears and contain numerous resin glands.
+Bracts are shaped like teardrops and contain numerous resin glands.

-The resin contains aromatic oils called terpenes that give cannabis its characteristic smell.
+Cannabis resin contains aromatic oils called terpenes that give cannabis its characteristic smell.
 It also contains the cannabinoids inherent to the plant such as CBD or THC.

-How do you tell whether a female plant has been pollinated?
+Now that you know the main parts of a female cannabis plant, how can you tell whether a female plant has been pollinated?
 In this case, the bracts will be larger.
 The white stigmas will turn red or brown after the plant is pollinated, so their color is also an indicator.
 If you peel back a bract with a pair of tweezers, you can look inside.
 If it has a seed, the plant has been pollinated.